Do You Have To Return To Work If You Feel Unsafe?

-With many stay-at-home orders ending in May, states are slowly reopening non-essential businesses like gyms, hair salons, and even bars and restaurants.
+With many stay-at-home orders ending in May in the US, states are slowly reopening non-essential businesses like gyms, hair salons, and even bars and restaurants.
 But most Americans still believe that reopening too soon is a bad idea.
 In a poll conducted by The Economist and YouGov in early May, 29% of adults — a plurality of those polled — said they believed it would take several more months before we could safely reopen.

 Some groups have framed ending lockdowns as an issue of free determination versus tyranny, protesting in front of state capitols — if you want to reopen your business, you should be able to; if you want to stay home, then stay home.
 But if your employer tells you to come back, are you really free to say no?
 What are your actual options?